enzo-project/enzo-e/user/data_field.rst

-.. include:: roles.incl
+.. include:: ../roles.incl

 *************
-Enzo-P Fields
+Enzo-E Fields
 *************

 **[ This page is under development ]**

 Cello allows field data to be created and operated on in Blocks of an adaptive mesh hierarchy.
-Enzo-P defines specific fields, as well as groups of related fields.
+Enzo-E defines specific fields, as well as groups of related fields.
 This page documents what fields are accessed by different Methods, recommended usage of Fields when writing Methods, and a reference of the Field API.